saschaschramm/Pong/README.md

 # Pong
 ## Environment
-Application of different Reinforcment Learning algorithms on the Atari game Pong.
+Application of different Reinforcement Learning algorithms on the Atari game Pong.

 * A2C is a synchronous variant of the A3C algorithm (https://arxiv.org/pdf/1708.05144)